OpenCoderRank: Personalized Technical Assessments with Generative AI: Overview

-\textbf{\underline{Rapid Setup and Deployment:}} One of the key strengths of \opencoderrank\ is its simplicity and speed of deployment.
+One of the key strengths of \opencoderrank\ is its simplicity and speed of deployment.
 The platform is built for quick setup and can be self-hosted in just two straightforward steps.
-The other alternatives are to host it on cloud-based platforms for broader access or share it through tunneling tools to run it with minimal overhead.
+The other alternatives are to host it on cloud-based platforms\footnote{\url{https://www.netlify.com/}} for broader access or share it through tunneling tools\footnote{\url{https://pinggy.io/}} to run it with minimal overhead.
+This makes it especially valuable for organizers who need a fast, flexible and reliable solution for events with minimal configuration. \opencoderrank\ includes Docker support that allows users to containerize the entire application and deploy it consistently across different systems.
 This makes it especially valuable for problem setters who need a fast, flexible and reliable solution for events with minimal configuration.